Billmeir Award Scheme

 - or engage in any approved activity designed to advance a career in the shipping, shipbuilding, boat building or related industries.

 Preference will be given to those under 25 years of age.
-To apply please download and print out the form, fill out by hand, and return to the included address.
+To apply please complete the online application form using the link opposite or at the bottom of this page.